-- The current capital programme is forecast to utilise all forecast capital receipts and includes a borrowing requirement to fund the planned programme. - The Capital programme includes for the £25.5million redevelopment of Leisure Facilities funded from a mixture of capital receipts, earmarked reserves, external grant and borrowing.
+The current capital programme is forecast to utilise all forecast capital receipts and includes a borrowing requirement to fund the planned programme.

 2.3 Carlisle Plan and Other Council Strategies, Plans and Policies

 The Carlisle Plan forms part of the Policy and Budgetary Framework for the Council.
 These frameworks work together to create the strategic framework.